Geometry in Active Learning for Binary and Multi-class Image Segmentation: Geometry-based active learning

 \subsection{Geometric Uncertainty}

-Estimating the uncertainty as described above does not explicitly account for correlations between neighboring supervoxels.
-To account for them, we can estimate the entropy of a different probability, specifically the probability that supervoxel $s_i$ belongs to class $\hat{y}$ given the classifier predictions of its neighbors and which we denote $p_G(y_i=\hat{y})$.
+Estimating the uncertainty as described above does not explicitly account for correlations between neighbouring supervoxels.
+To account for them, we can estimate the entropy of a different probability, specifically the probability that supervoxel $s_i$ belongs to class $\hat{y}$ given the classifier predictions of its neighbours and which we denote $p_G(y_i=\hat{y})$.

-To this end, we treat the supervoxels of a single image volume as nodes of a directed weighted graph $G$ whose edges connect neighboring supervoxels, as depicted in Fig.~\ref{fig:04-graph}.
-We let $A_k(s_i)=\{s^i_{1},s^i_{2}, .., s^i_{k}\}$ be the set of $k$ nearest neighbors of $s_i$ and assign a weight inversely proportional to the Euclidean distance between the voxel centers to each one of the edges.
-This simple definition makes most sense when the supervoxels are close to being spherical, which is the case when using an algorithm of~\cite{Achanta12}.
-For each node $s_i$, we normalize the weights of all incoming edges so that their sum is one and treat this as the probability $p_T(y_i=\hat{y}|y_j=\hat{y})$ of node $s_i$ having the same label as node $s_j^i \in A_k(s_i)$.
-In other words, the closer two nodes are, the more likely they are to have the same label.
+To this end, we treat the supervoxels of a single image volume as nodes of a directed weighted graph $G$ whose edges connect neighbouring supervoxels, as depicted in Fig.~\ref{fig:04-graph}.
+We let $A_k(s_i)=\{s^i_{1},s^i_{2}, .., s^i_{k}\}$ be the set of $k$ nearest neighbours of $s_i$ and assign a weight to each edge inversely proportional to the Euclidean distance between the voxel centers.
+This approximation is the most precise when the supervoxels are close to being spherical, which is the case when using SLIC algorithm of~\cite{Achanta12}.
+For each node $s_i$, we normalize the weights of all incoming edges so that their sum is one.
+This allows to treat this quantity as the probability $p_T(y_i=\hat{y} \mid y_j=\hat{y})$ of node $s_i$ having the same label as node $s_j^i \in A_k(s_i)$.
+It reflects our intuition that the closer two nodes are, the more likely they are to have the same label.